Network (2019 film)

-Network is an Indian Bengali language thriller film, starring Saswata Chatterjee, Sabyasachi Chakraborty, Rini Ghosh, Bhaskar Banerjee, Indrajit Mazumder, Saptarshi Roy, Kartikey Tripathi, Eshani Ghosh, Saayoni Ghosh and Anindya Chatterjee, Darshana Banik.
+Network is an Indian Bengali language thriller film, starring Saswata Chatterjee, Sabyasachi Chakraborty, Rini Ghosh, Bhaskar Banerjee, Indrajit Mazumder, Saptarshi Roy, Kartikey Tripathi, Eshani Ghosh, Saayoni Ghosh, Anindya Chatterjee, and Darshana Banik.
 The film is the debut feature of director Saptaswa Basu who has co-written the screenplay with Rini Ghosh.
 This is the first Bengali feature film to feature a song of the RnB genre which is composed and sung by Raz Dee.
 The promotional track of this film is sung by Shaan and composed by Dabbu.
 The other songs are composed by Chirantan Banerjee and Aviraj Sen.

 The film was theatrically released on 28 June 2019.